 unless he renounced Republicanism they would ruin his business

 Now, the Democratic party didn’t really like this.
 In true 2010s style, they threatened Frank and his beer distribution business with a boycott.
-In a short time the leadership of the Democratic party got all of the saloon keepers and beer sellers to “volunteer” to boycott Frank’s business.
+The leadership of the Democratic party very quickly got all of the saloon keepers and beer sellers to “volunteer” to boycott Frank’s business.
 Frank was about to lose his business.
 So Frank gave in, and to add insult to injury, he was forced to donate $100 to the upcoming parade to make it a success.

 Now, before you condemn the Democratic (or Republican) party, remember that when these articles were written, the Democrats were pro-segregation (they supported slavery) and anti-women’s rights – the Republicans were the progressive and liberal party then.
-(My point being there’s enough blame to go around.)
+(My point being both parties have been “the bad guys” no matter where you are on the political spectrum.)

 But the 1800’s – that was the age of Gentlemen, and surely the politicians reflected those more civil values, right?

-So the morals of the politicians were right down there with the morals of the politicians of 2016.
-Sex, bribery, and generally not very nice behavior.
+So the morals of the politicians were right down there with the morals of the politicians of 2016, 2017, 2018, 2019, etc. Sex, bribery, and generally not very nice behavior.

 So Who Wins?